cloudmesh-community/book/chapters/container/docker-swarm.md

 In case you do not have access to multiple physical machines, you can create a virtual cluster on your machine with the help of virtual box.
-Instead of using `vagrant` we can use the build in docker-machine command to start several virtual machines.
+Instead of using `vagrant` we can use the built in `docker-machine` command to start several virtual machines.

+If you do not have `virtualbox` installed on your machine install it on your machine.

-To create tem, use the command as follows:
+To create the virtual machines you can use the command as follows:

 ```bash
 host$ docker-machine create --driver virtualbox myvm1